vanessaxteo/edgauge/README.md

 ## How we built it
 ### 1. Video & Data Streaming

-We begin by utilizing the cv2 libraries to enable an instance of webcam access to live stream the video input of the teacher's students in the classroom.
+We begin by utilizing the cv2 libraries to enable an instance of webcam access to live-stream the video input of the teacher's students in the classroom.
+This detects students' faces and begins keeping track of how they are changing.
+We enabled asyncio for the app to constantly seek new frames of video for analysis.

 ### 2. Active Contextualization

-EdGauge intelligently leverages the sentiment analysis information from Hume API and creates a unique & relevant request to OpenAI's GPT-4 API.
+EdGauge intelligently leverages the sentiment analysis information from Hume API by storing percentages of emotions to best understand overall climate.
+Given this information, it then creates a unique & relevant request to OpenAI's GPT-4 API.

 ### 3. Filtering-Based Recommendation

-We expose all of our LLM capabilities and recommendation system by displaying our suggestions for the teacher in a simple, educator-frien
+We present all of our LLM capabilities and recommendation system to the teacher by displaying our suggestions in a simple, educator-friendly way.
+Having an easy to use platform is important in education, which is why our design minimizes the number of buttons and miscellaneous components for one to use.

 ## What we're proud of
 This was our first hackathon for 3/4 members of our team!
 From spending hours brainstorming open-ended solutions to our everyday inconveniences to attending workshops and learning about successful, like-minded startups, this hackathon has been an incredible, invaluable learning experience for all of us.